nextauthjs/next-auth/www/docs/tutorials/securing-pages-and-api-routes.md

 title: Securing pages and API routes
 ---

-You can easily protect client and server side side rendered pages and API routes with NextAuth.js.
+You can easily protect client and server side rendered pages and API routes with NextAuth.js.

 _You can find working examples of the approaches shown below in the [example project](https://github.com/iaincollins/next-auth-example/)._